-I found your site last night through a Google search on "WWCG cult."
+I found your site last night through an Internet search on "WWCG cult."
 I was really thankful to find it.
 My grandparents and my mother attended the WWCG for many years before they came to the conclusion that it was ungodly.
 Even though they left, and even though I was never a part of that church, it has always affected my own relationship with Jesus Christ, in that I have never been able to fully understand the grace message until recently.
 I came to the conclusion on my own that Armstrongism is a cult and that "bad trees cannot produce good fruit."
 Praise God, I am being set free from many of the strongholds that held me back, but it leaves me wanting to understand more about the WWCG and why its teachings have "imprisoned" so many in my family for so many years.

-I saw on your site that you are able to email a PDF copy of the book Herbert Armstrong's Tangled Web.
+I saw on your site [see our Booklist] that you are able to email a PDF copy of the book Herbert Armstrong's Tangled Web.
 Could you please send me a copy?
 Also, of the books on your booklist (or any others that you are aware), do you know of any that would be helpful for those like me who are a generation removed from the cult?
 I am trying, specifically, to sort out which teachings and even feelings about religion came from Armstrong and his teachings.
 Thank you for your help in my search for freedom which I am only now deeply discovering, at age 27, through asking the Holy Spirit to guide me to Christ's truth as I read and interpret the Bible for myself.
 I appreciate any feedback you can offer and am grateful for your website. --A.